wpmetabox/docs/_docs/extensions/meta-box-columns.md

 title: Meta Box Columns
 ---

-## Overview

-Meta Box Columns is an UI extension which helps you put custom fields into columns.
-The extension creates a 12-column grid and allows you to specify where a custom field should be.

-The concept of the extension is rather simple.
-But the power of this extension comes when you combine it with [groups](https://metabox.io/plugins/meta-box-group/).
-So that you can create nested columns for sub-fields as well.
-You can also put multiple fields into one column if you want.
+Meta Box Columns helps you put custom fields into columns in a 12-column grid.
+You can create nested columns for sub-fields in [groups](/extensions/meta-box-group/) or put multiple fields into one column.

-Screenshot:

 ![put custom fields in columns](https://i2.wp.com/metabox.io/wp-content/uploads/2014/07/meta-box-columns-screenshot.png)

-For more information about the extension, please see the [extension page](https://metabox.io/plugins/meta-box-columns/).

-{% include installation.html %}

-## Usage

-Make sure you know how to [create meta boxes](/creating-meta-boxes/) and [fields](/field-settings/) before continuing!

-### Simple syntax
+## Simple syntax

 To specify number of columns for each field, simply add `columns` parameter for that field.
 The plugin will automatically calculate number of columns and wrap fields into a div "row" and apply styles for them.